Pro athletes amaze us all the time with their talents on the field, but sometimes just being on the field at all is a mind-boggling feat.

-Strasburg was very ill with flu-like symptoms on the day before he was scheduled to start what became a must-win Game 4 of the 2017 National League Championship Series against the Cubs at Wrigley Field.
-But though he was not yet recovered, he took the mound for the Nationals and turned in a brilliant effort to help Washington force a Game 5, giving up just three hits while striking out 12 over seven scoreless innings.
+Strasburg was very ill with flu-like symptoms on the day before he was scheduled to start what became a must-win Game 4 of the 2017 NL Championship Series against the Cubs at Wrigley Field.
+But though he was not yet recovered, he took the mound for the Nats and turned in a brilliant effort to help Washington force a Game 5, giving up just three hits while striking out 12 over seven scoreless innings.

 Pablo Sandoval, 2014 World Series Game 4

-As it turned out, Sandoval delivered a pair of critical hits, including a go-ahead, two-run single in the sixth inning that proved to be the difference as San Francisco tied the Series, eventually winning it in seven games for a third title in five years.
+As it turned out, Sandoval delivered a pair of critical hits, including a go-ahead two-run single in the sixth inning that proved to be the difference as San Francisco tied the Series, eventually winning it in seven games for a third title in five seasons.

 Jamie Moyer, 2008 World Series Game 3

-Moyer’s Phillies were even after two games against Tampa Bay when the 45-year-old’s turn came up.
+Moyer’s Phillies were even after two games against the Rays when the 45-year-old’s turn came up.
 Unfortunately for the lefty, his long-awaited Fall Classic debut coincided with a severe stomach virus that left him in bad shape the night before his Game 3 start.
 His wife, Karen, told reporter Ken Rosenthal that Moyer was “the sickest I’ve ever seen him in 22 years.”

 The veteran right-hander had to push off that ankle to deliver a pitch 99 times in that must-win contest, and surrendered only one run on four hits over seven innings to help Boston force a Game 7, which it would win to advance to the World Series.
 The Red Sox swept the Cardinals for their first championship in 86 years.